 - Because today's dreams become the realities of tomorrow, Mr. Buhl hoped the Foundation would be curious, accessible, unencumbered in vision and purpose, and structurally capable of adaptability and usefulness.
 We welcome discussion of wide ranging ideas and opportunities to make a difference.

 - To advance its mission, the Foundation must do more than simply make grants.
 Acknowledging the finiteness of our resources, we seek to be informed by the community in order to best leverage our efforts and to be an active participant in finding solutions.
 We appreciate the need to give of our time and energy to help make dreams happen.

-- With a history of funding creative endeavors for more than 80 years, the Foundation recognizes that any success is dependent on the vision and dedication of the many organizations that it is privileged to assist.
+- With a history of funding creative endeavors for nearly 90 years, the Foundation recognizes that any success is dependent on the vision and dedication of the many organizations that it is privileged to assist.

 - The Foundation has been fortunate that great ideas and the leaders to implement them have emerged.
 We seek to partner with such leaders to stimulate and strengthen our community's ability to survive, adapt and thrive in a fast changing world.
 Our resources are focused on inventive and entrepreneurial solutions to expand tomorrow's possibilities.